 Over my career, working in different environments and countries – with different people from different backgrounds – allowed me to gain an understanding of how different minds work.
 But as well as countries, working in different industries has also allowed me to do this too.
-Ultimately this range of experiences has enabled me to gain respect, appreciation, and an understanding for backgrounds and experiences different to one’s own.
+Ultimately this range of experiences has enabled me to gain respect, appreciation, and an understanding of backgrounds and experiences different to one’s own.
 From this, I was then able to learn from them myself.

 I genuinely believe that achieving success in the workplace (and life in general) is all about effective communication and relationships, no matter what role or career you have.
-You can be the best tax and transfer pricing technician in the world, but if you can’t sell your idea to non-tax people (ie. what’s in it for them?’, what if we don’t do what you say?’) or lead and execute across functional, multi-jurisdictional projects (different approaches may be required in India vs Germany vs Mexico, for example) then your success will be limited.
+You can be the best tax and transfer pricing technician in the world, but if you can’t sell your idea to non-tax people (ie. ‘what’s in it for them?’, ‘what if we don’t do what you say?’) or lead and execute across functional, multi-jurisdictional projects (different approaches may be required in India vs Germany vs Mexico, for example) then your success will be limited.

-My global experience has allowed me to work with many great people, all different in their own ways, and also a number of not so great people.
+My global experience has allowed me to work with many great people, all different in their own ways, and also a number of not-so-great people.
 But, ultimately, I’ve learnt from every single experience.